 SECTION 1.
 Interest or Dividends on Capital Prohibited.
-The Cooperative shall at all times be operated on a cooperative, non profit basis for the mutual benefit of its patrons.
+The Cooperative shall at all times be operated on a cooperative, non-profit basis for the mutual benefit of its patrons.
 No interest or dividends shall be paid or payable by the Cooperative on any capital furnished by its patrons.

 SECTION 2.
 Patronage Capital in Connection with Furnishing Electric Energy.
 In the furnishing of electric energy, the Cooperative's operations shall be so conducted that all patrons will through their patronage furnish capital for the Cooperative.
-In order to induce patronage and to assure that the Cooperative will operate on a non profit basis the Cooperative is obliged to account on a patronage basis to all its patrons for all amounts received and receivable from the furnishing of electric energy in excess of operating costs and expenses properly chargeable against the furnishing of electric energy.
-All such amounts in excess of operating costs and expenses, at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the patrons as capital.
-The Cooperative is obligated to pay by credits to a capital account for each patron all such amounts in excess of operating costs and expenses.
+In order to induce patronage and to assure that the Cooperative will operate on a non-profit basis, the Cooperative is obligated to account on a patronage basis to all its patrons.
+Such patronage dividends shall be assigned in an aggregate amount equal to the Cooperative's Federal taxable income related to its patronage business, computed assuming no deduction for patronage dividend amount and after reduction for any losses and deductions incurred during prior years and deductible by the Cooperative in computing its current Federal Taxable income.
+All such amounts at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the patrons as capital.
+The Cooperative is obligated to pay by credits to a capital account for each patron all such patronage dividends.
 The books and records of the Cooperative shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each patron is clearly reflected and credited in an appropriate record to the capital account of each patron, and the Cooperative shall within a reasonable time after the close of the fiscal year notify each patron of the amount of capital so credited to his account.
-All such amounts credited to the capital account of any patron shall have the same status as though they have been paid to the patron in cash in pursuance of a legal obligation to do so and the patron had then furnished the Cooperative corresponding amounts for capital.
+All such amounts credited to the capital account of any patron shall have the same status as though they have been paid to the patron in cash in pursuance of a legal obligation to do so and the patron had then furnished the Coopera-tive corresponding amounts for capital.